chrisBioInf/TR-RNA-gene-duplication-supplementary/README.md

 $ eval_tandem_repeats.py

-Evaluates data obtained from the previous script and candidate telomere sequences and cross-comapares them for matches between candidates and DNAseq tandem repeats.
+Evaluates data obtained from the previous script and candidate telomere sequences and cross-compares them for matches between candidates and DNAseq tandem repeats.
-Candidate TRs are currently hardcoded and will have to be changed in the script (currently set to our Andrena dorsata candidates as an example).
+Candidate TRs are currently hard-coded and will have to be changed in the script (currently set to our Andrena dorsata candidates as an example).

-# Data_Processing
+## Data_Processing

 $ fasterq_download.sh